Joe Lombardo

-Joseph Michael Lombardo (/ləmˈbɑːrdoʊ/ ləm-BAR-doh; born November 8, 1962) is an American politician and former law enforcement officer serving as the 31st governor of Nevada since 2023.
-A member of the Republican Party, he was the 17th sheriff of Clark County from 2015 to 2023, capping a 34-year career in law enforcement.
+Joseph Michael Lombardo (/ləmˈbɑːrdoʊ/ ləm-BAR-doh; born November 8, 1962) is an American politician and former law enforcement officer serving since 2023 as the 31st governor of Nevada.
+From 2015 to 2023, he was the 17th sheriff of Clark County, capping a 34-year career in law enforcement.
+Lombardo is a member of the Republican Party.

 Born in Japan, Lombardo moved to Las Vegas in 1976 and was educated at the University of Nevada, Las Vegas.
 He served in the United States Army before becoming an officer in the Las Vegas Metropolitan Police Department in 1988.
-He was elected sheriff in 2014 and reelected in 2018.
-He won the Republican nomination for governor of Nevada in 2022 and defeated incumbent Democratic governor Steve Sisolak in the general election; he took office on January 2, 2023.
+He was elected sheriff of Clark County in 2014 and reelected in 2018.
+Lombardo was elected governor of Nevada in 2022, defeating incumbent Democratic governor Steve Sisolak.
+He is running for reelection in 2026.

 Early life and education

 The son of a United States Air Force veteran, Lombardo was born in Sapporo, Japan, on November 8, 1962.
 He lived in Japan for over a decade before moving to Las Vegas in 1976.
 Lombardo graduated from Rancho High School in 1980.

-Lombardo attended the University of Nevada, Las Vegas, from which he received a Bachelor of Science in civil engineering and a Master of Science in crisis management.
+Lombardo graduated from the University of Nevada, Las Vegas with a Bachelor of Science in civil engineering and a Master of Science in crisis management.
 He also completed the 227th session of the FBI National Academy in 2006.